Mekino05/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-write the name of the function in the file, without ()
+what function would you use to print the type of an object?